-- (c) The fee of \$800.00 plus GST (NZIS Members) and \$1,000.00 plus GST (non-members) must accompany the application.
+- (c) The fee of \$1092.50 incl GST (NZIS Members) and \$1495.00 incl GST (non-members) must accompany the application.
 For those who are seeking or will seek accreditation in the Hydrographic Surveying discipline and thus require only a restricted examination (see Section 3.2.7), the fee will be reduced by \$400. - (d) Candidates are advised to familiarise themselves with the requirements of the NZIS Admissions Policy (Appendix to Circular). - (e) The purpose of the Entrance Examination Requirements is to: - Ensure candidates have the required practical experience - Ensure candidates demonstrate they meet the competencies as set out in the Appendix - Assess candidates' general suitability for membership of a professional body.

 - (f) To be eligible to attend the Professional Entrance Examinations, applicants must hold a degree in surveying with at least two year's post-graduation practical experience in an approved professional environment.
 For the purpose of this section, post-graduation means the date that the University has declared that the requirements for the degree have been fulfilled.
 The practical experience shall be not less than 24 calendar months beginning from the time notification of the university's requirements of the degree have been met has been received and the closing date of applications to sit the examinations.
-For the purposes of calculating practical experience this is to be calculated at the rate of 20 days per month (e.g. 4,000 hours over period of 24 months or more). - (g) If an applicant intends seeking a cadastral surveying licence only, the following rules apply: - At least 12 months of this experience must be in land title surveying, six months must be in land development engineering and three months in the planning process, subdivisional consents and their implementation. - Such candidates must appear before examiners in the Spatial Measurement, Cadastral Surveying, Land Development Engineering, Planning Design and Resource Management, Geodetic - Surveying, GIS and Professional Practice disciplines.
-However, they will only be examined in the competencies as listed under Cadastral Surveying Column (b) in the Appendix. - Candidates must also have passed the written examination on NZ Cadastral Law/Acts and Regulations Examinations affecting surveys within the previous 5 years. - Other details are given in Section 3.5 Licensing. - (h) For those candidates seeking membership of the NZIS as well as a Cadastral Surveying Licence complete competency in the Spatial Measurement, inclusive of the geodetic project, and the Cadastral Surveying disciplines will be required along with full competency in at least two other discipline areas. - A pass in the NZIS Professional Entrance Examinations, as set out in Section (g) above, will be accepted as meeting the competency standards for the issue of a licence by the Cadastral Surveyors Licensing Board (CSLB) to undertake cadastral surveys. - (j) Except as provided, all assignments as prescribed in this Circular are required to have been produced post-graduation - i.e. after having fulfilled all the requirements for the BSurv, or equivalent degree.
+For the purposes of calculating practical experience this is to be calculated at the rate of 20 days per month (e.g. 4,000 hours over period of 24 months or more). - (g) If an applicant intends seeking a cadastral surveying licence only, the following rules apply: - At least 12 months of the experience under clause 3.1(f) above must be in land title surveying, six months must be in land development engineering and three months in the planning process, subdivisional consents and their implementation. - Such candidates must appear before examiners in the Spatial Measurement, Cadastral Surveying, Land Development Engineering, Planning Design and Resource Management, Geodetic Surveying, GIS and Professional Practice disciplines.
+However, they will be examined in the competencies as listed in Appendix One vii) a) Cadastral surveying, b) Spatial measurement and e) Geodetic surveying. - Candidates must also have passed the Cadastral Law examination within the previous 5 years. - Other details are given in Section 3.5 Licensing. - (h) For those candidates seeking membership of the NZIS as well as a Cadastral Surveying Licence complete competency in the Cadastral Surveying, Geodetic surveying and Spatial Measurement disciplines will be required along with full competency in at least two other discipline areas. - A pass in the NZIS Professional Entrance Examinations, as set out in Section (g) above, will be accepted as meeting the competency standards for the issue of a licence by the Cadastral Surveyors Licensing Board (CSLB) to undertake cadastral surveys. - (j) Except as provided, all assignments as prescribed in this Circular are required to have been produced post-graduation - i.e. after having fulfilled all the requirements for the BSurv, or equivalent degree.